enhance-dev/enhance.dev/app/docs/md/routing/api-routes/index.md

 | `headers`      | `object` | Set response headers as key/value pairs
 | `session`      | `object` | Writes passed object to the session

-## Requesting Data Example
+## Requesting data on the client

-Perhaps you would like to progressively enhances your web component to avoid a full page reload when requesting data from an Enhance backend.
+Web components can be progressively enhanced to avoid full page reloads when requesting data from an Enhance backend.
 Here is an example of using `fetch` in the browser to make that request.

 ```javascript
 const response = await fetch('/', {